TomNaessens/capistrano-docker/README.md

     set :docker_buildpath - the buildpath of the image, defaults to project root directory ( . )
-    set :docker_detach - should we detach when running the container (the '-d' option in docker run), defaults to true set :docker_volumes - an array of volumes we want to hook up, defaults to empty set :docker_restart_policy - specify the restart policy of the container, defaults to 'always', if nil given, no policy will be applied set :docker_links - specify an array of links to other containers set :docker_labels - specify an array of labels that can be added to a container at runtime, defaults to empty, however the label that is always added is: git.revision.id=REVISION set :docker_image - the name of the image that will be used, defaults to: APPNAME_STAGE
+    set :docker_detach - should we detach when running the container (the '-d' option in docker run), defaults to true set :docker_volumes - an array of volumes we want to hook up, defaults to empty set :docker_restart_policy - specify the restart policy of the container, defaults to 'unless-stopped', if nil given, no policy will be applied set :docker_links - specify an array of links to other containers set :docker_labels - specify an array of labels that can be added to a container at runtime, defaults to empty, however the label that is always added is: git.revision.id=REVISION set :docker_image - the name of the image that will be used, defaults to: APPNAME_STAGE